 Done!
 Also see: how to transfer songs from Android to iPhone.

 The common steps to sync music via iTunes

 1. If you would like to put a selection of songs from your desktop & laptop to a specific playlist on iPhone, you can click on that playlist located on the left sidebar, then use Add button to import your tracks.
 Also, you can create a new playlist using right-click menu and add songs to it.

 2. You're able to manage your iPhone music library before and after loading tunes from hard drive of Windows PC's.
-The program gives you ability to delete songs to free up space, move songs from one playlist to another, fix music ID3 tags, delete duplicates, export to iTunes or another iOS and Android device.
+The program gives you ability to delete songs to free up space, move songs from one playlist to another, fix music ID3 tags, delete duplicates, export to iTunes or another iOS device.
 Whatever changes you make are applied to your iPhone music library instantly.